mizzioisf/openhospital-client/README.md

 data/dicom_storage
 ```

+# Known issues

+- If you select languages en-fr-it, a ICD10 patologies subset is loaded at startup, languages es-pt don't.
+- powershell script (oh.ps1) is still not working

 # New oh.sh

 In order to have a complete, easy to support and extensible solution to run Open Hospital on linux and Windows WSL, oh.sh has been rewritteng, also adding a few possible useful user functions.